gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 1. Start with an informative start page
 2. If needed, ask the users to sign-in
-3. Present a ==Task List page== where users can select which question to answer
+3. Present a [Task List page](../task-list-page/) where users can select which question to answer
 4. Gather information from the users, one question at a time
 5. Let the users check their answers before submitting
 6. Show the users a confirmation of successful completion page.

 ![An example flow of a asynchronous service](../../img/v3_illustration_async_structure.png){style="aspect-ratio: auto;"}

-Let users answer different questions in an asynchronous manner through the ==task list page==.
+Let users answer different questions in an asynchronous manner through the [task list page](../task-list-page/).
 Also consider saving the users' responses and progress, and then to continue where they left off when they return.

 User research will show you what to do when users click on the `Continue` button of each question.
 You may allow users to continue answering questions in a linear manner, or return to the task list page to allow users to continue using the service in an asynchronously.